Hegel and Modern Topology: Kant and Sheaf Theory

 We mentioned before the archetypal structures and processes of consciousness.
 Here is an incomplete tentative list (with an implicitly Kantian basis):

 Synthesis - gluing, covers, the sheaf-condition = extensibility on $j$-dense objects for a topos with a Joyal-Tierney topology.

 - different orders of wholes (higher groupoids)

 Self-reflection - a system which can represent (partially at least) higher order aspects of itself within itself.
 This is the original synthetic unity of apperception = I know that I am knowing.
 This is found in recursive definitions, inductive types, the successive powers of the $\lambda$-cube wherein external aspects of the system become internalized and internally represented, also the subobject classifier, truth-value object $\Omega$ in a topos.
-See also our post on the meaning of the logical connectives.

 Return-to-self, that is, Kant's trinary structure in the CPR.
 This is related to the negation of the negation, double negation as the third (synthesis).
 In topos theory this relates to the dense topology and in particular to forcing.
 The idea is simple.
 In rough terms it is as follows: consider $U\Vdash\phi$ as signifying that the sentence $\phi$ holds in region $U$.
 We define $U \Vdash \neg \phi$ if $\phi$ does not hold on any subregion $V\subset U$.
 Then $U\Vdash \neg\neg \phi$ means that for any subregion $V\subset U$ we choose we must have that there exists a $W\subset V$ such that $W\Vdash \phi$.

 Double-negation can also be connected to temporality: something must pass to reveal itself, ti to einai, quod quid erat.